zonemaster/zonemaster/docs/internal/maintenance/Instructions-for-translators.md

 Here it is assumed that the three repositories are cloned from the same directory, i.e. all three clones are sub-directories to the same directory.

-* If you use "old" clones, instead of creating them afreash, then you must do the following (if there is no `develop` branch, checkout `origin/develop` and skip `pull`).
+* If you use "old" clones, instead of creating them afresh, then you must do the following (if there is no `develop` branch, checkout `origin/develop` and skip `pull`).